nimrodpar/ProgramAnalysisGlossary/README.md

 ## Definition: The Join Operation ⨆

 * An operation for...joining abstract states flowing from multiple paths.
-* Also called a "May Analysis"
+* Also called a "May Analysis".

 <p align="center">
   <img src="https://github.com/nimrodpar/ProgramAnalysisGlossary/blob/main/Slides/6.png" width='50%'/>